mhiramat/mincs/README.md

 * *polecat* is a shell script to build a self-executable containered application.

+* *marten* is a shell script to manage uuid-based containers and images.

 ## Pre-requisites

 - Posix shell (dash, bash, etc)
+- coreutils
 - Util-linux ( version > 2.24 )
 - IProute2
 - Overlayfs